Taylor Ward: College career

-Ward enrolled at California State University, Fresno to play college baseball for the Fresno State Bulldogs.
+Ward enrolled at California State University, Fresno, to play college baseball for the Fresno State Bulldogs.
 In 2013, his freshman season, Ward's Bulldogs teammates included eventual major leaguers Aaron Judge, Jordan Luplow, and Austin Wynns.
 In his first college season, Ward posted a .196 batting average with three home runs and 15 runs batted in (RBIs) in 46 games.
 After the season, he made his collegiate summer baseball debut with the Anchorage Bucs of the Alaska Baseball League, batting .206 with three RBIs in 19 games.

 In 2014, during his sophomore season, Ward earned two Mountain West Conference Player of the Week selections, first on February 24 and later on March 3.
-He finished the season batting .320 with six home runs and 41 RBIs, ranking second on the team in each category behind the elder Luplow.
+He finished the season batting .320 with six home runs and 41 RBIs, ranking second on the team in each category behind Luplow.
 He was named to the All-Mountain West second team as a catcher.
-Following the season, he was given a tryout for the United States collegiate national baseball team on May 28 and he made the 24-man roster on June 30.
+Following the season, he was given a tryout for the United States collegiate national baseball team on May 28; he made the 24-man roster on June 30.
 Ward also played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League, joining Jake Cronenworth, Bobby Dalbec, and David Fletcher on the team.
 In seven games for Orleans, Ward went 4-for-20 (.222) with a home run and a pair of RBIs.

 In 2015, his junior season, Ward batted .304 with seven home runs and 42 RBIs, leading the team in the latter two categories.
 He was named to the All-Mountain West first team as a catcher.
 Ward was a finalist for the Johnny Bench Award, given annually to the best catcher in college baseball.